M-Aladin/Dog_Breed_Classifier/README.md

 # Dog_Breed_Classifier
-A Deep Learning Project Implemented in Pytorch to Classify Dog Breeds
+A Deep Learning Project Implemented in Pytorch to Classify Dog Breeds.

+The project showcases two deep learning models.
+One model is created from scratch.
+The other model uses style transfer from VGG16